 You can discuss with your GP whether you want to receive the injection every 4 weeks, every 3 months or every 6 months.
-This is your choice and doesn't alter your treatment outcome.
+This is your choice and does not alter your treatment outcome.
 You will need to continue with your injections even if you feel well and you should continue with the injections unless your consultant tells you to stop.

 You should make every effort to have your injection on the correct date.
-If you don't think you will be able to make this date (if you are on holiday for example) you should speak to your GP or practice nurse as soon as possible.
-If required the injection can be given up to 1 week early, but it should never be given late.
+If you do not think you will be able to make this date (if you are on holiday for example) you should speak to your GP or practice nurse as soon as possible.
+If required, the injection can be given up to 1 week early, but it should never be given late.

-What would happen if I decided not to have this treatment?
+What would happen if I decided not to have this hormone injection treatment, and are there any alternatives?